bengavin/that-conference-2017/raspberry-pi/iot-core/ThatPiSample/README.md

 ![LED on Breadboard](Sketches/Breadboard-lanes.png)

 ### Adding the Resistors
-This particular LED has an approximate ratio of 2/3/3 for R/G/B voltage that is available across the three LED diodes (think of this as the brightness of each color).
-We're going to use the 220Ω and 330Ω resistors to compensate so each LED diode shines at about the same level.
-Tie the 220Ω resistor to the Red leg (the left-most lane), and the two 330Ω resistors to the center two lanes by inserting one end of the resistor into the lowest hole in the lane, and jumping across the gap to the corresponding lane on the bottom of the breadboard.
+This particular LED has an approximate ratio of 2/3/3 for R/G/B voltage that is available across the three LED diodes (think of this as a level of brightness), however, the Green LED is perceived to be much brighter.
+So we're going to use the 220Ω and 330Ω resistors to compensate so each LED diode shines at about the same level.
+Tie a 220Ω resistor to the Red and Blue lanes (center and right), and the 330Ω resistor to the Green (left most) lane.
+Insert one end of the resistor into the lowest hole in the lane, and jump across the gap to the corresponding lane on the bottom of the breadboard.

 ![Adding the resistors](Sketches/AddingResistors.png)